0tii/s0nar/README.md

 ```

 ### Creating Events
-Its as simple as extending ``Event`` for single-state events or ``CancelableEvent`` for, you guessed it, cancelable events.
-If more intrinsic event types are needed, extending either of both base classes shipped with **s0nar** will be valid.
+Its as simple as extending ``Event`` for single-state events or ``CancelableEvent`` for dual-state events.
+If more intrinsic event types are needed, extending either of both base classes shipped with *s0nar* will be valid.

 **Example event:**
 ```java